Who can participate in Recollection Wisconsin?

 If we share our content through Recollection Wisconsin, who owns the content?

 Recollection Wisconsin does not claim ownership of any digital objects linked from the Recollection Wisconsin website.
-All ownership remains with contributing partners.
+All ownership remains with Content Partners.

 Where is our digital content stored?

-Contributing partners are responsible for the preservation of high-resolution digital master files.
+Contributing partners are responsible for the storage of high-resolution digital master files.
 Aggregated metadata and thumbnail images are harvested, archived and maintained by the University of Wisconsin-Madison General Library System.

 What can users do with our digital content?